runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-spec.md

 -   Preconditions

-1.  the token pool is _not_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = false`)
-2.  the deadline has not passed (i.e. the `Tezos.now < input.deadline`)
+1.  the deadline has not passed (i.e. the `Tezos.now < input.deadline`)
-3.  the tokens transferred is less than `input.maxTokensDeposited`
+2.  the tokens transferred is less than `input.maxTokensDeposited`
-4.  the liquidity minted is more than `input.minLqtMinted`
+3.  the liquidity minted is more than `input.minLqtMinted`
-5.  xtzPool is positive
+4.  xtzPool is positive

 ```k
 module LIQUIDITY-BAKING-ADDLIQUIDITY-POSITIVE-SPEC